dinelkalakshan40/supermarket-microservices-v2/README.md

 ## Circuit Breaker Pattern

-- Implemented to prevent cascading failures
+- Implemented between **Order Service and Customer Service** to prevent cascading failures
+- When Order Service communicates with Customer Service:
-- If Inventory Service becomes unavailable:
+  - If Customer Service becomes unavailable or unresponsive
-  - Circuit breaker opens
+  - The circuit breaker opens after configured failure thresholds
-  - Fallback response is returned
+  - A fallback response is returned to Order Service
-- Improves system resilience and stability
+- This ensures that Order Service remains stable even when Customer Service is down

 ---